Aluminum vs Copper Bus Bars: Which is the Best Choice?

 V. Analysis of Temperature Rise

-According to the certification of the CCC department, the busbar temperature rise of our company complies with the national standard:
+According to the certification from the China Compulsory Certification (CCC) department, our company’s busbar temperature rise performance complies with and significantly exceeds the national standards:

 1600A Busbar:

-The national standard stipulates that the allowable temperature rise at the connection is ≤70(K)
+The national standard stipulates that the maximum allowable temperature rise at the connection point is ≤70K.

 3150A Busbar: